aspose-total/Aspose.Total-Products/total/en/python-net/conversion/eml-to-svg/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert EML to SVG?</h2>

+EML is an email message format used by many email clients, such as Microsoft Outlook, Mozilla Thunderbird, and Apple Mail.
+It is a text-based format that stores the content of an email message, including the sender, recipient, subject, body, and attachments.
+SVG is a vector graphics format used for displaying images on the web.
+It is an XML-based format that supports animation, interactivity, and high-resolution graphics.
+Converting EML to SVG allows developers to display email messages in a web-friendly format.

-For a Python developer, who is trying to add a EML to SVG conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load Email and render it into HTML via [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/).
-Secondly load the converted HTML using [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and save it into respective Word SVG format.
+<h2>How Aspose.Total Helps for EML to SVG Conversion?</h2>

+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It includes Aspose.Words for Python via .NET and Aspose.Email for Python via .NET APIs that make the conversion of EML to SVG easy using Python.
+It is a two step process, firstly load Email and render it into HTML via Aspose.Email for Python via .NET.
+Secondly load the converted HTML using Aspose.Words for Python via .NET and save it into respective Word SVG format.
+This API helps developers to automate the conversion process and save time.

 {{% /blocks/products/pf/feature-page-summary %}}